xrl/xrl.github.io/_posts/2016-10-09-intellij-for-rust.markdown

  * `cmd-1`, `cmd-2`, etc are reserved for opening the variety of drawers.
 I prefer jumping to tabs.
  * Can get lost in the preference.
 For example, Rust plugin related entries are found in at least two spots.
  * Plugin cannot jump to lines based on backtrace
+ * Keyboard shortcuts could be more ergonomic but I've gotten used to them

 In any case
 ---

-Hopefully this encourages you to try the Rust integration.
+The usual suspects of code completion, attractive rendering, and mostly-zippy interactions are great.
+As with most kitchen sink IDEs: you're best served on a fast machine.
+I hope you'll try the Rust integration.